a-gavin/a-gavin.github.io/content/blog/linux-cmds.md

 Displays interface status and MAC address.
 More detailed output is possible by using the `-d` option (without the `-br` option).

-**NOTE:** Take note of information beyond MAC address.
+**NOTE:** Take note of information to the right of the MAC addresses.
 'UP' indicates interface is running.
 'LOWER_UP' means the driver is functioning.
 For example, a non-configured but plugged in ethernet device may be 'DOWN' but 'LOWER_UP'.
 For Ethernet interfaces, 'NO-CARRIER' indicates that there is no signal on the wire (it's disconnected).

 ```Bash
 # Shorthand shown.
 Full command would be 'ip link show', but the 'show' is optional.